 - Make the best use of your school time to study for your school board exams.
-The unit tests and pre-boards (half yearly exams) are a good time to check your preparation level of boards.
+The unit tests, assessments and pre-boards are a good time to check your preparation level of boards.

 - JEE syllabus covers all your class 12th concepts and topics of Physics, Chemistry and Maths.
 You will be well prepared for board exams when you prepare for JEE.

 - Keep JEE your priority because understanding concepts from JEE syllabus and solving problems will make it easier for you to solve board exams level problems.
 Writing subjective answers in boards is not difficult if your concepts are clear.

 - Either during board exams or a month before the exams (as per your preparation level), you need to solve sample papers of your board to practice subjective questions and answers (Term-2).